-California Love: Reflecting on the Journey
+California Love: Reflect on your Journey

 Today is my last full day in San Francisco, California and I decided to take a moment a reflect.
 This journey started in Champaign, Illinois where I and several others drove 15+ hours to Austin, Texas.
-After a couple days in Austin, I then caught a plane to San Francisco, California.
+After a couple days in Austin, I then caught a flight to San Francisco, California.
 By tomorrow I’ll be back on a plane to Chicago, so I decided to write a quick blog to reflect.

 During this trip I’ve realized that you just have to ride that wave until you get there.
 Just liking roadripping or flying, you have to treat your life like a journey.
 When you’re sitting in the passenger seat, you have absolutely no control over where you’re going or when you’ll arrive.
 You just have to sit there.
 Yeah you can give the coordinates to the driver, but you’re not in control.
 Nobody likes a backseat driver anyway, so you’re better off just trusting the driver and enjoying the ride as best as you can.